Delirium tremens: Film and TV

 In the 1945 film The Lost Weekend, Ray Milland won the Academy Award for Best Actor for his depiction of a character who experiences delirium tremens after being hospitalized, hallucinating that he saw a bat fly in and eat a mouse poking through a wall.

 The M*A*S*H TV series episode "Bottoms Up" (season 9, episode 15, aired on March 2, 1981) featured a side story about a nurse (Capt.
 Helen Whitfield) who was found to be drinking heavily off-duty.
 By the culmination of the episode, after a confrontation by Maj.
 Margaret Houlihan, the character swears off alcohol and presumably quits immediately.
 At mealtime, roughly 48 hours later, Whitfield becomes hysterical upon being served food in the mess tent, claiming that things are crawling onto her from it.
 Margaret and Col. Sherman Potter subdue her.
 Potter, having recognized the symptoms of delirium tremens orders 5 ml of paraldehyde from a witnessing nurse.

 During the filming of the 1975 film Monty Python and the Holy Grail, Graham Chapman developed delirium tremens due to the lack of alcohol on the set.
 It was particularly bad during the filming of the bridge of death scene where Chapman was visibly shaking, sweating and could not cross the bridge.
 His fellow Pythons were astonished as Chapman was an accomplished mountaineer.

-In the 1995 film Leaving Las Vegas, Nicolas Cage plays a suicidal alcoholic who rids himself of all his possessions and travels to Las Vegas to drink himself to death.
+In the 1995 film Leaving Las Vegas, Nicolas Cage plays Ben Sanderson, a suicidal alcoholic who rids himself of all his possessions and travels to Las Vegas to drink himself to death.
 During his travels, he experiences delirium tremens on a couch after waking up from a binge and crawls in pain to the refrigerator for more vodka.
-Cage's performance as Ben Sanderson in the film won the Academy Award for Best Actor in 1996.
+Cage's performance in the film won him the Academy Award for Best Actor in 1996.